hamzaj4444/DevOps_Chess_App_1/README.md

 # DevOps Chess App ♟️

-A full-stack DevOps showcase involving a FastAPI backend, a Chess Bot powered by a Neural Network (PyTorch), and a complete monitoring/logging stack (Prometheus, Loki, Grafana).
+A full-stack DevOps showcase involving a FastAPI backend, a Chess Bot powered by a Neural Network (PyTorch) train from scratch to play Chess just Like me, and a complete monitoring/logging stack (Prometheus, Loki, Grafana).

 ## Features